N,N'-diacetylchitobiose phosphorylase

 N,N'-diacetylchitobiose phosphorylase (chbP (gene)) is an enzyme with the systematic name N,N'-diacetylchitobiose:phosphate N-acetyl-D-glucosaminyltransferase.
-This enzyme was found in the genus Vibrio initially but has now been found to be taken up by Escherichia coli as well as many other bacteria.
-One study shows that Escherichia coli can replicate on a medium that is just composed of GlcNAc a product of phosphorylation of N,N'-diacetylchitobiose as the sole source of carbon.
-Because E. coli can go on this medium, the enzyme is present.
+This enzyme was found in the genus Vibrio initially but has now been found in Escherichia coli as well as many other bacteria.
+In fact, Escherichia coli can replicate on a medium of N,N'-diacetylchitobiose as the sole source of carbon.
 The enzyme has also been found in multiple eukaryotic cells as well, especially in eukaryotes that make chitin and break chitin down.
 It is believed that N,N'-diacetylchitobiose phosphorylase is an integral part of the phosphoenolpyruvate:glucose phosphotransferase system (PTS).
 It is assumed that it is involved with Enzyme Complex II of the PTS and is involved with the synthesis of chitin.

+This enzyme catalyses the following chemical reaction:

 The enzyme is specific for N,N'-diacetylchitobiose.